The Past

 The 1920s in the US

 An interlocutor explained the visual sequences for the blind when the dialogue was momentarily halted.
-Those without eyesight seemed to enjoy the performance, especially the humorous parts, and there was prolonged applause at the end of the film (New York Times, 1929, p.
-28)
+Those without eyesight seemed to enjoy the performance, especially the humorous parts, and there was prolonged applause at the end of the film.

 The 1940s in Spain